bwang63/EnKF_3D_github/README.md

 **_note_**: the CPP options used in the model are defined in the head file (e.g., upwelling.h).
 The head file is specified by the option <ROMS_APPLICATION> in the build script

 #### 2) The input script of ROMS (e.g., ocean_upw.in or roms_\*.in in the latest version of ROMS)
-- Type '(edit)' to search for the settings that might need some change for your applications
+- Type '(edit)' to search for the settings that need changes to run this application.
+Other settings might have been tested for other applications

 #### 3) The input script of biological component (e.g., bio_Fennel_upw.in, no changes required for our testing case but users are encouraged to test different parameter values)
 #### 4) The metadata variable definition file (varinfo_upw.dat, available in the ~in~ directory or in the ROMS source code: ROMS/External/varinfo.dat)